 - Do we want to do it again?
 If so, why?
 If not, why not?

-Through the debriefing process, you may discover you spent a lot of time, effort, and money on something that no one really enjoyed or even noticed.
+Through the debriefing process, you may discover you spent a lot of resources on something that no one really enjoyed.
 You may find out what you thought was going to be a highlight wasn’t.
 And you may find out something you thought was a little thing ended up carrying a huge punch.
-As you review the points with each event, you’ll get better acquainted with what your kids enjoy and what’s really necessary.

 As the years went by, we included the sound man a little more each time.
 We were careful to not overdo it, so the kids loved it every year.
 One year he even formed a coup d’etat and had me hauled off on a dolly by a maintenance guy.
 As I was wheeled by, he swiped my hat and ran the event from the back for a few minutes.
 When I came back, he got in trouble and had to do a stunt.
 It was all in fun and the kids just loved it.

 I would never have guessed this was going to develop from asking him to argue with me one year.
 If we hadn’t debriefed and really thought through every step, we could’ve missed that one thing years back that seemed to really excite them-and it was a free bit!

 Follow these guidelines for the most effective information-gathering possible.

 - Review-If you had trouble staying in budget, figure out why.
 Be brutally honest with yourself about everything.
 Where did you get off track?
 Did you let things slip up?
 Were you afraid to say no to someone?
 If you had trouble staying in your timeframe, why?
 Be truthful.
 Were you gabby?
 Did the games/storyteller/singing group stay in the slot you gave them?
 Were you clear on how much time was slotted to each?
 Are you hanging on to a part of the event that no one likes but you?
 If you’re hanging on to something tightly, why?
 Be honest; it’s rule #1.